Conflict in the Workplace

 Informal Resolution Options

-The Ombuds Office assists Iowa State faculty, P&S and non-AFSCME merit staff, and graduate and professional students with work-related problems.
+The Ombuds Office assists Iowa State faculty, Professional and Scientific (P&S) employees, non-AFSCME Merit staff, and graduate and professional students with work-related problems.
 The Ombuds Officer acts as an informal problem-solver with an eye to resolving issues before they become formal grievances.
 All contacts with the Ombuds Officer are confidential.

 The purpose of this committee is to provide a confidential means for an employee to obtain perspective and advice about employment concerns from peers familiar with the policies, practices, and procedures of the university.
 The committee also seeks to ensure that an employee is aware of his/her rights and obligations and is cognizant of the various processes available for resolution of such issues.